SAP-samples/abap-cheat-sheets/13_Program_Flow_Logic.md

 Regarding the exiting of procedures, note the hint mentioned above.
 The use of `RETURN` is recommended.

 `RETURN` terminates the current processing block.
 Usually, the statement is intended for leaving processing blocks early.
-In case of functional method, i.e. methods that have one returning parameter, the `RETURN` statement can also be specified with an expression.
+In case of functional methods, i.e. methods that have one returning parameter, the `RETURN` statement can also be specified with an expression.
 In doing so, the following statement
 ```abap
 res = some_expr.